 DELINQUENT LOAN ACCOUNTS.

 Live Contact.
-The Credit Union will at a minimum, establish or make good faith efforts to establish live contact with a delinquent member no later than the 36th day of delinquency and again no later than 36 days after each payment due date so long as the member remains delinquent.
-If appropriate, the Credit Union will, promptly inform the member of loss mitigation options that may be available.
+The Credit Union will, at a minimum, establish or make good faith efforts to establish live contact with a delinquent member no later than the 36th day of delinquency and again no later than 36 days after each payment due date, so long as the member remains delinquent.
+If appropriate, the Credit Union will promptly inform the member of loss mitigation options that may be available.

 The Credit Union will provide loss mitigation information orally, in writing, or through electronic communication.